wrightmat/dnd-eberron/characters/Alton Vorn'kyr Prescott.md

 ---
  #pc

-- From Xen'drik (Stormreach), but moved to Khorvaire long ago (probably somewhere in Aundair).
+- From Xen'drik (Stormreach), but moved to Khorvaire long ago (to Lathleer in Aundair, where he met his wife).
-* Recently widowed (shitty wife), so decided to live his dream and go to school.
+* Recently widowed (shitty wife, named Lyssa), so decided to live his dream and go to school.
 * Equivalent to early 20s (being an elf), so is basically a traditional student.

 ### Motivation and Goal(s)